GB609/node-classy-test/README.md

 # Advanced features

 ## Run parameterized tests
-Define a list of several data tuples to run against the same function.
+Define a list of several data sets to run against the same function.
+Each data set will be an individual sub test, so one failure will not stop/cancel other iterations from the set.
+Thus, test reports will accurately reflect and contain the specific sets which actually failed.

+The syntax is more verbose than the simple case, but it allows to quickly add variation tests without having to deal with most of the plumbing behind it.

 The basic syntax is